 It is no wonder that the attractions of taking time off to learn Chinese appealed to him.
 This chapter of his life in Hong Kong is fascinating.
 The nickname 'Big fat rice bucket' has not stuck in the same way as 'Paddy' has, which for his later political career was probably just as well.
 The hilarious incident with the Red Guards and the HSBC bank book is brilliant.
-On the serious situations he gets through in his life that he has survived to tell the tale.
+On the serious side of this part of the 1960s, the matter of fact reference and photograph of teaching his wife how to fire a sub-machine gun shows that this was not a dull life.